-The project is an essential component of the Masters courses.
+The project is an essential component of the Masters course.
 It is a substantial piece of full-time independent research in some area of data science.
 You will carry out your project under the individual supervision of a member of CDT staff.

 The project will occupy a large part of your time during the Spring semester, and 100% of your time from late May/early June — once your examinations have completed — until mid-August.
 A dissertation describing the work must be submitted by a deadline in mid-August.

 You are expected to choose a project at the end of Semester 1.
 Students are expected to find their own projects in consultation with supervisors.
 To help with this, staff will post some project ideas in late October.
 These will be indicative of their areas of interest, but they shouldn't be interpreted as a fixed menu; they are simply the starting point for discussion.
 The procedure for project selection is:

 The overall schedule is: You will meet with supervisors during Semester 1 and select a project shortly after Semester 1 classes end.
 Once you have selected a project, we recommend that you get a head start on your project over the winter break.
 During Semester 2, you will work approximately 50% on coursework and 50% on your project.
 After classes end in Semester 2, you will have a revision period for your exams — during this period we recommend that you focus on your exams.
 Once the exams complete, you should return to your project work, spending 100% time on it until the final deadline in mid-August.